 Bonuses are calculated according to company performance, with the total amount presented to the general meeting of shareholders for approval.
 Once the total amount is determined, bonuses for individual directors are decided by the board of directors based on rank and individual achievement.

-Stock options are issued in order to increase motivation and morale.
+Stock options are issued without compensation in order to enhance director's motivation and morale to improve Canon's performance.
 Proposals are tendered to the general meeting of shareholders and, if approved, stock options are issued.

 |Directors||Audit & Supervisory